-Number and percentage of people living with HIV who have suppressed viral loads at the end of the reporting period
+Percentage and number of adults and children living with HIV who have suppressed viral loads at the end of the reporting period

 Individual-level viral load is the recommended measure of antiretroviral therapy efficacy and indicates treatment adherence and the risk of transmitting HIV.
-A viral load threshold of <1000 copies/mL defines treatment success according to the 2016 WHO consolidated guidelines on the use of antiretroviral drugs for treating and preventing HIV infection.
+A viral load threshold of <1000 copies/mL defines treatment success according to the 2016 WHO Consolidated guidelines on the use of antiretroviral drugs for treating and preventing HIV infection.
 People with viral load test results below the threshold should be considered as having suppressed viral loads.